Opal & Gem Festival became a hallmark event with locals

 In 2000, the International Opal Jewellery Design Awards Association (IOJDAA) was formed to showcase the stunning and innovative use of opal by jewellery designers around the world.
 In 2001, they launched the International Opal Jewellery Design Awards which is now a biannual event.

 Today the Lightning Ridge Opal & Gem Festival is a 4 day event held at the end of July each year.
-The Opal Festival includes the Opal Queen Ball, Opal & Gem Expo, IOJDAA Trade Show, and IOJDAA Jewellery Competition is held biannually.
+The Opal Festival includes the Opal Queen Ball, Opal & Gem Expo, Australian Opal Awards Trade Show, and the Australian Opal Awards Jewellery Competition is held biannually.
 The event attracts approximately 4000 people over the four days, and the event is the largest on the Australian opal events circuit.

-The Opal Festival is run by the Opal & Gem Festival Committee and is a not for profit event with approximately 15% of profit is donated back into the local community.
+The Opal Festival is run by the Lightning Ridge Opal & Gem Festival Committee and is a not for profit event with approximately 15% of takings donated back into the local community.
+The balance is held to fund the cost of the following years festival.